SmokinCaterpillar/pypet/doc/source/introduction.rst

 .. [#pythonversion]

-    *pypet* might also work under python 3.0-3.2 but has not been tested.
+    *pypet* might also work under Python 3.0-3.2 but has not been tested.

 .. [#pandasversion]